NoriSte/reactjsday-2019-testing-course/book/react-testing-library/context.md

 });
 ```

-## Dealing with multiple contexts
+### Dealing with multiple contexts

-Sometimes may not be practical to use the provier directly, for example if the provider required a setup involving complex props or we have a high number of provider

-is such cases a common approach it to create a testing utility that wrap `render` with all the provider you use in your app
+Sometimes may not be practical to use the provider directly.
+For example, if the provider requires a setup involving complex props or we have a high number of providers.
+In such cases a common approach is to create a testing utility that wraps `render` with all the providers you use in your app

 ```jsx
 function renderWithProviders(ui, { reduxState, locale = "en" }) {